How to reduce plastic waste while travelling: 4 practical, tested ways (+ FAQs)

 - Avoid single-use plastic souvenirs – Choose handmade, locally crafted gifts over mass-produced plastic trinkets.

-- Familiarise yourself with local recycling rules – They vary by country, and what’s recyclable at home might not be abroad.
+- Check local recycling rules – What’s recyclable at home may not be abroad.

 - Carry a small bag – Use it to collect your waste in – or even better, to pick up waste when you see it and dispose of it responsibly.